psaia/sumologic-kubernetes-collection/doc/adr/0006-naming-sumologic-collectors-and-roles.md

 ## Context

-Currently collectors and roles are created manually in Sumologic, do not follow any naming convention, and the names are created ad-hoc by the operator.
+Currently collectors and roles are created manually in Sumo Logic, do not follow any naming convention, and the names are created ad-hoc by the operator.

 Collectors can span multiple applications.
 Roles can span multiple teams and multiple collectors and it can be difficult to identify who should be of which role.
 There is lack of consistency in how roles are managed.